madhankb/opensearch-mcp-integration/README.md

 ## 5. Using Natural Language with OpenSearch

-Here are some example commands you can try in Amazon Q:
+Here are some example commands you can try in LLMs:

 1. Create an index:
    ```